About the listing

 - Gibson Steps car park has a designated accessible parking space.

 - The viewing platform is accessible and the access to the descent can be negotiated for a short distance.

 - Access via the Great Ocean Walk from the 12 Apostles is via a narrow gravel path and is not advised for prams wheelchairs or mobility scooters

 Don’t turn your back on the ocean

 Gibson Steps is open to the full force of ocean swell from the Southern Ocean; conditions can change dramatically in a short period of time.
+The beach is not accessible in all conditions.
 Knowledge and careful observation of tide times and ocean swell are necessary for safe experiences here.

 Gibson Steps beach is within the protected area of the Twelve Apostles Marine National Park.
 An exclusion zone is in place that allows for recreational fishing east of the steps towards Princetown (Clifton Beach).
 Anglers intending to fish here need to be aware of tide times and predicted ocean conditions as the ocean can push right up to the cliff line in all tides.

 Stay clear of the cliff in case of rock fall.